mattiasxu/master_project_github/README.md

 ### PixelSNAIL
 #### Top PixelSNAIL
 Example showing ancestral sampling conditioned on 8 frames.
 8 new frames are generated.
+Left is decoded from original encoding, middle is decoded from the generated top encoding and right is encoded from the generated top encoding and the bottom encoding (not generated!)

 <p float="left">
   <img src="./examples/pixelsnail/top_snail/50msyncedd.gif" width="900" />